Real Estate Lawyer

 Real estate attorneys handle transactions involving “real property”.
 Real property and real estate are two terms that are used interchangeably to describe the land and permanent constructions that are set in place.

-Purchasing real estate does not need going to court for the majority of house buyers.
+Purchasing real estate does not need to go to court for the majority of house buyers.
 A real estate lawyer, on the other hand, may create or review all of the documents related to your home purchase, including the contract, any additional agreements you may have signed with the seller, lender documentation, and title and transfer documents.
 If you hire a real estate lawyer, he or she may also be present at the closing, either remotely or physically.

 Real estate attorneys may also manage other parts of the house purchase, such as title searches and title insurance, to ensure that there are no outstanding claims or liens against the property.
 They may also function as a third party to facilitate the transaction by providing evidence of the cash transfer to the seller and your lender.